 She has her hands in his hair, scraping his back, clutching his rear, seeking purchase, climbing up the ever tightening rope they weave.
 There must be more to this tension than just adding more and more on top of it.
 Her legs come up alongside his body, bending up by his hips so he can settle closer to the ache she doesn't understand building at her center.

 His tongue traces her collarbone and one hand grips her slender thigh.
 She squirms against him.
 Pressing, arching, bending, searching for some sort of friction.
 Needing more contact, more pressure, not knowing exactly why, but knowing that she would go crazy without it.
-He gives it to her because he needs it, too.
+He gives it to her because it is what he needs to.
 They rock in an inelegant fashion against each other, panting, working furiously through frustrating layers of clothing.

 Rapunzel grabs Flynn's face and kisses him, deep and desperate, begging him to help her understand exactly what is happening to her body.
 She feels like she may explode and that is what he is aiming for.
 That is exactly what he needs from her.
 So he kisses her the best way he knows how, all heat and haste, trying to give her what she needs.

-Deft fingers move to the latches on the busk of her corset and flick them open.
+Deft fingers move to the latches on the busk of her corset and yank them open.
 Each release opens her to him that much more until it is skin on skin, the swell of her breasts push against the lean wall of his chest, and it has never felt like this before.
-He clenches his jaw and drops his face to the crook of her neck, straining against the overwhelming needs to shatter in her arms.
+He grits his teeth and drops his face to the crook of her neck, straining against the overwhelming needs to shatter in her arms.
 He can't bring her this far and then leave her unfinished.

 In one more desperate attempt to bring her to completion - he bites the sweet junction where her throat meets her shoulder and then she is done.